alexkarakozis/Premier-League-Betting-Model/README.md

 <img src="https://github.com/alexkarakozis/Betting-Model/assets/69156399/82f0c334-70ff-4b8e-b359-e3acfecd1705" width=500/>

-The left image results in a loss of capital because it assumes an average odd of double chance for draw/away odds of 1.55.
+The first image results in a loss of capital because it assumes an average odd of double chance for draw/away odds of 1.55.
-The right image results in an increase of capital because it assumes an average odd of double chance for draw/away odds of 1.70.
+The second image results in an increase of capital because it assumes an average odd of double chance for draw/away odds of 1.70.
 These observations confirm the expected value result.

 ### Limitations